Anele0722/Ethereum-dApp/README.md

 4. ### Store Data On Smart Contract
 5. ### Deploy Locally To Build Our Website

+Now that we have completed our first step, next we have to conncet to our wallet so that we start building our website

 ## Connect To Wallet

 1. ### Set Up a Basic React App and Meta Mask